+Anilao is an incredible dive destination for new and experienced divers alike.
 Similar to Cebu, diving in Anilao is very organized.
 The moment you arrive in Anilao, you will be greeted by beach and dive resorts where you can take your pick from over 30 dive centers along the coast.
 Many resorts in Anilao have their own in-house dive shop.
 The nearest dive sites are the house reefs fronting the resort, perfect for scuba lovers who love shore entries.

 Anilao is a newbie-diver friendly town and a great place to start your Discover Scuba Diving or Open Water Diver Certification course.
 The shallow waters and gentle slopes along the coast has become the favorite spot for newbies to learn and master their diving skills.
 But Anilao is not just for newbies, it is also the favorite destination for advanced scuba divers hoping to explore the 50+ dive sites around the region.